Manufacturing yesterday, today and tomorrow

 If you’re thinking about how you manufactured yesterday, or how you’re manufacturing today, you’ll never have time to think about how you’ll manufacture tomorrow.
 A simple concept, but a surprising amount of manufacturing leaders focus on how they performed last quarter instead of asking themselves what they’ll do differently next quarter.

 Yogi Berra, the great American baseball player known for his iconic quotes, once said, ‘If you don’t know where you are going, you might wind up somewhere else’.
 Approximately 85% of U.S. manufacturers are reactive – waiting for the next sale or big opportunity to come along.
 Not knowing where you are going is not a path to success.
 You must ask your team, and more importantly yourself, two important questions:

 - Where do you want to be five years from now?

 - How are you going to get there?

 If you can answer these two questions, your chance of success will be exponentially higher than those who just go forward with no plan and no vision for the future.

 At Axon, we’re challenging ourselves to answer those questions by setting a goal for the future of our Manufacturing team and devising a path to get there.
 Sure, there will be challenges along the way and we may need to shift courses, but the vision of accelerating innovation to drive improvements in manufacturing remains on target.
-Our mission is to utilize technology to improve the quality and reliability of our products and deliver them at the time our customers demand.
+Our mission is to utilise technology to improve the quality and reliability of our products and deliver them at the time our customers demand.